-- When importing disinfected eggs of the species referred to in Article 10.10.2. for aquaculture, from a country, zone or compartment not declared free from infection with VHSV, the Competent Authority of the importing country should assess at least the following: - a) the likelihood that water used during the disinfection of the eggs is contaminated with VHSV; - b) the prevalence of infection with VHSV in broodstock (including results from testing of ovarian fluid and milt). - 2) If the Competent Authority of the importing country concludes that the importation is acceptable, it should request that risk mitigation measures are applied, including: - a) disinfection of the eggs prior to importing, in accordance with recommendations in Chapter 4.5.; and - b) that between disinfection and importation, eggs should not come into contact with anything which may affect their health status.
+- 1) When importing disinfected eggs of the species referred to in Article 10.10.2. for aquaculture, from a country, zone or compartment not declared free from infection with VHSV, the Competent Authority of the importing country should assess the risk associated with at least: - a) the infection with VHSV status of the water to be used during the disinfection of the eggs; - b) the prevalence of infection with VHSV in broodstock (ovarian fluid and milt); and - c) the temperature and pH of the water to be used for disinfection. - 2) If the Competent Authority of the importing country concludes that the importation is acceptable, it should apply the following risk mitigation measures including: - a) the eggs should be disinfected prior to importing, in accordance with recommendations in Chapter 4.4. or those specified by the Competent Authority of the importing country; and - b) between disinfection and the import, eggs should not come into contact with anything which may affect their health status.

-The Competent Authority should consider internal measures, such as additional disinfection of the eggs upon arrival in the importing country.
+The Competent Authority may wish to consider internal measures, such as renewed disinfection of the eggs upon arrival in the importing country.

-3) When importing disinfected eggs of the species referred to in Article 10.10.2. for aquaculture, from a country, zone or compartment not declared free from infection with VHSV, the Competent Authority of the importing country should require that the consignment be accompanied by an international aquatic animal health certificate issued by the Competent Authority of the exporting country certifying that the procedures described in point 2(a) and (b) of this article have been fulfilled.
-NB: FIRST ADOPTED IN 2000; MOST RECENT UPDATE ADOPTED IN 2021.
+3) When importing disinfected eggs of the species referred to in Article 10.10.2. for aquaculture, from a country, zone or compartment not declared free from infection with VHSV, the Competent Authority of the importing country should require that the consignment be accompanied by an international aquatic animal health certificate issued by the Competent Authority of the exporting country certifying that the procedures described in point 2 of this article have been fulfilled.